hanley2d/artViewer/README.md

 #### View a Random Artwork

 Want more variety?
 The random artwork screen allows the user to randomly select one of the over 100 000 pieces of artwork from the AIC.
+A random image is found by setting the limit to one and the page number to the random number.

 <br clear="left"/>
 <br />